Rm: 4320 Bioscience Complex

 Faculty Web Site: http://www.queensu.ca/biology/people/faculty/martin.html

 RESEARCH AREA/POTENTIAL PROJECTS

 Two types of honours thesis projects are available for this coming year.
-The first involves field work on birds at the Queen's University Biological Station (QUBS), studying interactions among birds.
+The first involves field work on birds at the Queen's University Biological Station (QUBS).
 The second involves comparative analyses of trait evolution in birds.
-The latter projects rely upon published phylogenetic relationships, genetic data, geographic range data (using GIS), and measures of traits from the literature or from museums.
+The latter projects rely upon published phylogenetic relationships, genetic data, geographic range data (using GIS), and measures of traits from the literature, museums, or other sources.
 These latter projects will not require field work.

 Please see my webpage and recent papers for more details regarding the research in our lab (http://post.queensu.ca/~pm45/).
 We aim to publish honours thesis projects with undergraduate students as the lead authors.
 Recent honours theses in our lab were published in PLoS ONE and Animal Behaviour.